-Delegates and Resolutions are Key Components to WAFP's House of Delegates.
+Delegates and Resolutions are Key to WAFP's House of Delegates.
 So What Are They?

 Skip ahead to:

 According to WAFP's bylaws, the House of Delegates is the pre-eminent source of power within the organization.
-The House of Delegates is comprised of individual delegates who represent one of WAFP's 17 local chapters or two statewide chapters representing medical students and residents.
-The purpose of the House of Delegates is to elect new leadership for the coming year and debate policy proposals (called resolutions) brought by WAFP members.
+The House of Delegates is comprised of individual delegates who represent one of WAFP's local chapters or a statewide chapters representing medical students and residents.
+The House of Delegates elects new leadership for the coming year and debates policy proposals (called resolutions) brought by WAFP members.

-Alternate delegates may also be asked to help administer the House of Delegates by counting votes, verifying credentials, or another test necessary to the smooth operation of the House.
+Alternate delegates may also be asked to help administer the House of Delegates by counting votes, verifying credentials, or other tasks necessary to the smooth operation of the House.

 What are resolutions?
 Resolutions are policy proposals that will be considered by the House of Delegates.
-They can modify current Academy policy or direct Academy action to accomplish a particular goal.
-Often, they direct WAFP to submit a resolution to the AAFP's Congress of Delegates to change AAFP policy or demand AAFP action.
+They can request modification of current Academy policy or direct Academy action to accomplish a particular goal.
+Often, they direct WAFP to submit a resolution to the AAFP's Congress of Delegates to change AAFP policy or request AAFP action.